d-b-homework/gr-hw-record-sorter/readme.md

     "birthday": "10/13/1920"
 ```

-To GET sorted records, use
+To GET records sorted by gender, use
 - GET `http://hostname:8080/records/gender`
+- header `Content-Type: application/json`

+To GET records sorted by birthday, use
 - GET `http://hostname:8080/records/birthday`
+- header `Content-Type: application/json`

+To GET records sorted by name, use
 - GET `http://hostname:8080/records/name`
+- header `Content-Type: application/json`

+To reset data, restart the server.